 As I turned the corner at the rescue into the front parking lot, I came upon an elderly man looking a bit lost.
 It was well before adoption hours.
 He looked frail and sad.
 I asked if I could help.
 He said he had just let his dog go.
 It turns out that he had lost her a week earlier; he had just returned from picking up her ashes.

 She was 11-year-old Emily, a beautiful Golden Retriever.
 He had her from a pup.
 He noticed that she was not wanting to get up one morning; she turned down her favorite treat.
 He rushed her to the local vet; they told him to rush her to the specialist.
 The specialist said that Emily might be taken immediately to U.C.
 Davis in hopes of finding a canine heart surgeon there, but that the operation would be hard on a senior girl—and the odds not good.
 Her heart was enlarged; she was bleeding internally; fluid was pooling around her heart as quickly as they could drain it.
 It was a painful but clear decision – perhaps influenced by the man’s own battle.
 With cancer.
-A fight he is losing.
+A fight he believed he was losing.
 They let Emily go peacefully.
 Her ashes were in a beautiful, inscribed wooden box in his truck.
 Her paw print immortalized with it.

 He wasn’t looking to adopt.
-He knew his own time on this earth was short.
+He thought his own time on this earth was short.
 He was just in pain and wanting some Golden love.
 Someone sent him to a shelter, but he found that overwhelming and heartbreaking.
 A friend told him about Homeward Bound Golden Retriever Rescue & Sanctuary.

 “I’m here as a total stranger, just hoping to be able to pet a few dogs and share a moment with them,” he said.